The digital switchover

 Lifeline alarm users

-Your existing Lifeline alarm, if it’s not an IP unit, will work the same as it does now but will connect to your router.
-However, if the internet goes down because of power cut, your phone and Lifeline alarm won’t work during the outage.
+Your existing Lifeline alarm, if it’s not a digital unit, will work the same as it does now but will connect to your router.
+However, if the internet goes down because of a power cut, your phone and Lifeline alarm won’t work during the outage.

-IP units and GPS alarms won’t be affected by the switchover.
-They work on a multi network sim so will not be affected by any of the changes and will work independently of your phone/internet connection.
-If you wish to upgrade to either of these devices, please get in touch.
+Digital alarms won’t be affected by the switchover.
+They work on a multi-network sim so they will not be affected by any of the changes and will work independently of your phone/internet connection.
+Contact us if you wish to upgrade to either of these devices.

 Advice for Lifeline customers